MattiaToscanelli/springboot-ecommerce/README.md

 This is the backend REST API for an eCommerce application built with **Spring Boot**.
 It provides services for product management, order processing, checkout, and integrates with Stripe for payments and Okta for authentication (if enabled from the frontend).

-> This backend is meant to be used with the [Angular eCommerce frontend](https://github.com/MattiaToscanelli/angular-ecommerce).
+> This backend is meant to be used with the [angular-ecommerce](https://github.com/MattiaToscanelli/angular-ecommerce).

 ---